pinout-xyz/Pinout.xyz/src/it/translate/carberry.md

 -->
 # Carberry

-Carberry is an add-on board for Raspberry Pi that can be used to inteface between car electronics and your Pi.
+Carberry is an add-on board for Raspberry Pi that can be used to interface between car electronics and your Pi.
 It allows the development of end-user applications, such as media centers, vehicle diagnostics, data logging, fleet management, tracking, blackboxes, burglar alarms, carputing, internet, and much more.

 ## Features
 - Accelerometer